 The League of Women Voters is a nonpartisan political organization encouraging the informed and active participation of citizens in government.
 It influences public policy through education and advocacy.

+Many area voters used different voting equipment in the November 2015 election for the first time.
 The most common new equipment is optical scan equipment, where you fill in a paper ballot that is then placed in a machine to be scanned and counted.

 PHOTO ID REQUIRED FOR VOTING

-Starting in 2014, you must present one of the following acceptable forms of photo identification when voting in Virginia:
+As of 2014, you must present one of the following acceptable forms of photo identification when voting in Virginia:

 If you do not have an acceptable form of identification please contact your local voter registration office for a free ID.